collective/plone.jsonapi.routes/docs/quickstart.rst

     You can pass in a `filename` in the JSON body to set the name of the file created.
 If omitted, the id or title will be used.

+.. versionadded:: 0.8
+    You can pass in a `mimetype` key to manually set the content type of the file.
+If omitted, the content type will be guessed by the filename.
+    Default: `application/octet-stream`

+.. versionadded:: 0.8
+    The response data contains now the `filename` and the `download` url.

 Example
 .......